Safed911/Hamburger-Menu-Sidebar/README.md

 # menu-bar
-Simple menu bar | HTML and CSS
+This is a simple menu sidebar using HTML and CSS.